tammet/gkc/Examples/README.md

 Without a specialized search strategy these planning problems tend to be surprisingly hard for provers, including gkc.

-Try out progressively harder versions of the blocks world problem:
+First, try out a simple version of a blocks world problem:

-    ./gkc blocks1.txt
-    ./gkc blocks2.txt
-    ./gkc blocks3.txt
-    ./gkc blocks4.txt
-    ./gkc blocks5.txt
+    ./gkc blocks.txt

-All of these are modified versions of each other: some goals at the end of the file are commented out while one is kept.

-Look into any of these files (say, [blocks1.txt](blocks1.txt)) to see an explanation of what facts and rules there are and how is the task encoded.
+Look into the [blocks.txt](blocks.txt) file to see an explanation of what facts and rules there are and how is the task encoded.

-The first and second problems are easy, third and fifth should take a few seconds, the fourth ca one minute.
-The only difference between the third and fourth is that the fourth asks for an actual answer, while the third only asks whether an answer exists.
-Clearly there is room for improving the answer-finding efficiency of gkc!
+The two harder versions of the blocks world problem (obtained by commenting out the first question and uncommenting second or third in blocks.txt are `blocks2.txt` and `blocks3.txt`, respectively.

+Running

+   ./gkc blocks3.txt -print 11

+will probably take several seconds with a large number of search strategies tried out and the output of the successful search starting (if -parallel 0 were added) as

+    result: proof found
+    for blocks3.txt
+    by run 39 strategy {"max_dseconds":10,"strategy":["query_focus"],"query_preference":1}

+    answer: $ans(do(putdown(b,a),do(pickup(b),do(putdown(a,d),do(pickup(a),
+            do(putdown(d,c),do(pickup(d),do(putdown(c,table),do(pickup(c),s0))))))))).
+    proof:
+    ...

 In the [advanced examples chapter](#Advanced-examples)we will look at guiding gkc search by using a strategy selection file.
-A suitable simple strategy for the third example is given in the file blocks_strat2.txt:
+A suitable simple strategy for the second and third examples is given in the file `querystrat.txt`:

     {
-      "print_level": 10,
-      "max_seconds": 5,
+    "max_seconds":0,
     "strategy":["query_focus"],
-      "query_preference": 2
-    }

-and for the fifth in the file blocks_strat3.txt:

-    {
-      "max_seconds":5,
-      "strategy":["query_focus"],
     "query_preference":1
     }

-Using these as
+and then running

-    ./gkc blocks3.txt blocks_strat2.txt -parallel 0
+   ./gkc blocks3.txt -strategy querystrat.txt
-    ./gkc blocks5.txt blocks_strat3.txt -parallel 0

-gives us proofs in ca 50 milliseconds and 300 milliseconds, respectively.

-Looking at the output of the fourth we see that it uses a strategy {"max_seconds":25,"strategy":["unit"],"query_preference":1}
-which we can put into our strategy file blocks_strat.txt

-    {
-      "max_seconds":25,
-      "strategy":["unit"],
-      "query_preference":0
-    }

-to get the proof in ca eight seconds:

-    ./gkc blocks4.txt blocks_strat.txt -parallel 0

 There is a lot of interesting research on the topic of [improving blocks world planning](https://ai.dmi.unibas.ch/_files/teaching/hs12/search-opt-seminar/slides/08_blocks_world_revisited.pdf).